It is a discomfort in the left hip.

 Often, the symptoms appear slowly and can vary from mild to severe.
 Symptoms usually occur intermittently with periods without symptoms between eruptions.
-Complications can include megacolon, inflammation of the eye, joints or liver and colon cancer.
+Complications can include megacolon, eye inflammation, joints or liver, and colon cancer.

-Rates tend to be higher in the developed world, and some propose that this is the result of less exposure to intestinal infections, or a western diet and lifestyle.
+Rates tend to be higher in the developed world, and some propose that this results from less exposure to intestinal infections or a western diet and lifestyle.

 Removing the appendix at an early age can be protective.
 The diagnosis is usually by colonoscopy with tissue biopsies.
-It is a type of inflammatory bowel disease (IBD) along with Crohn’s disease and microscopic colitis.
+It is a type of inflammatory bowel disease (IBD), Crohn’s disease, and microscopic colitis.